mfernest/SEBC/storage/hdfs_testing.md

 Adds cache locality to NN reports<p>

-* You can specify an HDFS file/directory you want cached
+* An admin can specify an HDFS file/directory to be 'cached'
+    * Eviction policy is TTL-based
+    * No hit ratio metrics
-* The affected DataNodes receive the cache instruction on read
+* DataNodes with associated blocks receive a cache-on-read instruction
-    * Blocks are then cached up to the file's replica limit
     * In-memory storage is off-heap: no heavy impact on DataNodes
+    * The admin can also limit the number of replicas for caching
-* A data-local client, such as `impalad`, can further exploit locality
+* Local clients, such as `impalad`, can read caches locally
     * Short-circuit read (SCR) API
     * Zero-copy read (ZCR) API